 Yes!
 You can substitute chipped beef with thinly sliced roast beef, deli meat, or cooked ground beef.
 Just season it well to mimic the salty flavor of traditional dried beef.

-– Too thin?
-Let it simmer a bit longer or add a tiny bit more flour while whisking well.
+If too thick, add a splash of milk.
+Too thin?
+Let it simmer longer or add a touch more flour.

 Conclusion